 Price per person:

-To book the Sacred Valley to Machu Picchu Tour, you need to make an initial payment of US$ 200 per person; the remaining balance can be paid online or at our office in Cusco with any card.
+To book the Sacred Valley to Machu Picchu Tour, you’ll need to pay a US$200 deposit per person.
+The remaining balance can be paid at our office in Cusco with cash, online, or by credit card.

 Invalid Student IDs